 A derivative instrument is designated as cash flow hedge when it hedges the exposure to variability in cash flows that is attributable to a particular risk associated with a recognized asset or liability or a highly probable forecast transaction and could affect profit or loss.
 The portion of gain or loss on the hedging instrument that is determined to be an effective hedge is recognized in equity within other comprehensive income.
-The cumulative gain or loss is reclassified from equity to profit or loss.
+The cumulative gain or loss is reclassified from equity to profit or loss in the same period in which the asset acquired or liability assumed affects profit or loss.
 Any gain or loss on the hedging instrument that is not an effective hedge is recognized immediately in the income statement.
 In the event that the hedge expires or is terminated or no longer meets the criteria for hedge accounting but the forecast transaction has not yet occurred, the cumulative gain or loss recognized in other comprehensive income from the period when the hedge was effective remains separately in equity and is recognized in the income statement in the same period during which the hedged forecast transaction affects profit or loss.